dhubler/aliens/README.md

 # Usage Options

 ```
- Usage of ./alien-invasion:
+Usage of ./alien-invasion: < city-map-file > report
   -numAliens int
     	Number of aliens invading (default 10)
   -numRounds int
-    	Number of rounds the aliens perform before giving up (default 10)
+    	Limit the number of rounds the aliens perform before giving up (default 10000)
+  -outputFile string
+    	Optional remaining cities output file
+  -seed int
+    	Optional random seed to control pseudo random results.
+Default of zero for random each time
   -silent
     	Supress log output but still output city report and fallen cities
+  -strict
+    	Use a more strict parse that does not back link any cities in opposite directions
 ```

 # Unit Testing